schartrand77/orderworks/README.md

 Omit `invoiceUrl` or send an empty string to leave it unchanged/clear it.
 Requests missing a customer email or the required email environment variables will fail when attempting to complete a job.

+### DELETE `/api/jobs/:paymentIntentId`

+Permanently deletes the specified job and compacts the remaining queue positions.
+Use this to remove test data or duplicate MakerWorks submissions.
+Returns HTTP 200 with `{ "deleted": true }` when successful.

 All API responses are JSON.
 Validation errors return HTTP 422 with details.

 ## Admin UI